 As part of its rehabilitation program, VNA/SCC provides intermittent physical, speech and occupational therapy services.
 A Rehabilitation Nursing Program was created to expand the scope of services available to community residents.
 It is designed to facilitate the achievement and maintenance of optimal functioning and to prevent complications for persons with physical disabilities or functional problems.
 The rehabilitation services nurses are responsible for coordinating a multi-disciplinary plan of care and providing specialized nursing care.

-Lisa L. Dupuis just started her role as the President & CEO of the Visiting Nurse Association of South Central Connecticut (VNA/SCC) in June 2016.
+Lisa L. Dupuis just started her role as the President/CEO, Administrator of the Visiting Nurse Association of South Central Connecticut (VNA South Central) in June 2016.
 She serves on the Future of Healthcare at Home Committee of the Connecticut Association of Healthcare at Home.
-On behalf of the VNA/SCC, Ms. Dupuis is a member of the New Haven and Valley Chambers of Commerce.
+On behalf of the VNA South Central, Ms. Dupuis is a member of the New Haven and Valley Chambers of Commerce.

 Ms. Dupuis most recently was the President/CEO of Constellation Health Services based in Norwalk, CT and has over twenty-seven years in various managerial and administrative roles in health care delivery with a majority of that time in home health care services.
 She is an Occupational Therapist by profession and has her Masters in Business Administration.